-- Completion of a minimum of 42-credits (to include required courses and dissertation studies) maintaining a GPA of 3.5 or higher. - Continual enrollment in 6-credit hours (two courses) during the fall, spring and summer semesters of the program's first two years and the fall semester of the third year (these are dissertation credit hours). - Satisfactory performance on the comprehensive exam typically given at the end of coursework but prior to the start of the dissertation project. - Upon completion of coursework and 9-credits of dissertation hours, maintaining an enrollment of 1-credit of dissertation hours until the dissertation is completed and successfully defended. - Completion of doctoral studies, including dissertation, within 10 years of admission. - · Abiding by all policies and procedures as outlined in the Drake University School of Education Doctoral Program Handbook.
+- Completion of a minimum of 42-credits (to include required courses and dissertation studies) maintaining a GPA of 3.5 or higher. - Continual enrollment in 6-credits (two courses) during the fall, spring, and summer semesters of the program. - Satisfactory performance on the comprehensive exam typically given at the end of coursework and prior to the start of the student's dissertation or capstone work. - Upon completion of coursework and 9 credits of dissertation or capstone, maintaining an enrollment of 1 credit of dissertation or capstone until the dissertation or capstone is completed and successfully defended. - Completion of doctoral studies, including dissertation or capstone, within 10 years of admission.

-Course Credits

-DOC 301 - Doctoral Seminar 3

-DOC 302 - Doctoral Seminar 3

-DOC 305 - Quantitative Research Methods 3

-DOC 306 - Qualitative Research Methods 3

-DOC 345 - Advanced Leadership 3

-DOC 350 - Advanced Foundations 3

-DOC 360 - Technology and Organizational Leadership 3

-DOC 370 - Program Evaluation and Assessment 3

-DOC 395 - Advanced Quantitative Research Methods 3

-DOC 396 - Advanced Qualitative Research Methods 3

-DOC 390 - Dissertation Seminar 3

-DOC 399 - Dissertation 10

-Students enroll for 1 credit of DOC 399 each semester until dissertation is complete.
+Course Credits DOC 301 - Doctoral Seminar (Foundations of Doctoral Education) 3 DOC 302 - Doctoral Seminar (Policy and Cultural Diversity) 3 DOC 305 - Quantitative Research Methods 3 DOC 306 - Qualitative Research Methods 3 DOC 345 - Theory, Research, and Leadership 3 DOC 370 - Program Evaluation and Assessment 3 DOC 375 - Concepts and Applications of Learning Analytics 3 DOC 386 - Transformational Systems Leadership 3 DOC 395 - Advanced Quantitative Research Methods 3 DOC 396 - Advanced Qualitative Research Methods 3 DOC 381/390 - Capstone or Dissertation Seminar 3 DOC 388/399 - Capstone Dissertation 9 Students enroll for 1 credit of DOC 399 each semester until dissertation is complete.

-DOC 399 - Course credit is not earned until the dissertation is completed and successfully defended.
+^{}DOC 399 - Course credit is not earned until the dissertation is completed and successfully defended.